 How Are Annuities Taxed?

-The money in your annuity will grow tax-deferred, so you will not have to pay taxes on your investment growth until you start withdrawing.
+The money in your annuity will grow tax-deferred, so you will not have to pay taxes on your investment growth until you withdraw.
 This can be a significant advantage, as it allows your money to grow without being taxed yearly.
 Annuity withdrawal taxes will be taxed as ordinary income.
 This means you will pay the same tax rate on your withdrawals as you would on any other type of income, such as wages from a job.

 Qualified Vs. Non-Qualified Annuities